bitrix24/b24restdocs/api-reference/catalog/product-property-enum/catalog-product-property-enum-update.md

-# Update Values of List Properties catalog.productPropertyEnum.update
+# Change Values of List Properties catalog.productPropertyEnum.update

 {% note warning "We are still updating this page" %}